Azure-Samples/hdinsight-migration/ClouderaMigration/Instructions/2-HiveMigration.md

     **You have now migrated the Hive database to HDInsight.
 To keep the data on the HDInsight cluster up-to-date, you can use the following general strategy:**

-    1. Save the note of the timestamp for the last record copied from the **flightinfo** table.
+    1. Save the note of the timestamp for the last record copied from the **flightinfo** table to HDInsight.

-    1. Using hive on the Cloudera cluster, run the following query to find the timestamp for the most recent change:
+    1. Using hive on the Cloudera cluster, use hive to run the following query to find the timestamp for the most recent change:

         ```sql
         SELECT MAX(`timestamp`) FROM flightinfo;